The lightweight base configuration

 In the Set up a work or school account dialog box, click Join this device to Azure Active Directory.

-In Work or school account, type the global administrator account name of your Office 365 subscription, and then click Next.
+In Work or school account, type the global administrator account name of your Microsoft 365 E5 subscription, and then click Next.

 In Enter password, type the password for your global administrator account, and then click Sign in.

 When prompted to make sure this is your organization, click Join, and then click Done.

 Next, install Office 365 ProPlus on the WIN10 computer.